shawki99/NotesWithMedia/README.md

 A production-ready React Native app built with Expo, TypeScript, Supabase, and React Query for managing notes with optional image attachments.

+Kindly find the demo  video attached at the end of this documentation

 ## Features

 - 🔐 **Authentication**: Email/password authentication with Supabase Auth